Monday, 22 December 2025

 I will not be woken up by any upsetting family rows, or Uncle George needing urgent medical attention after overdoing the brandy.

-After my snooze, there’ll be an energetic walk to the bathroom, followed by a disgustingly long soak, and then a bit of a wash and brush up to see if I feel like visiting friends, or prefer simply to stare at the goggle box and drift off into my own private Yuletide nirvana.
+After my snooze, there’ll be an energetic walk to the bathroom, followed by a decadent soak, and then a bit of a wash and brush up to see if I feel like visiting friends, or prefer simply to stare at the goggle box and drift off into my own private Yuletide nirvana.

 How bad does that sound?